Community Files

 ├── Security policy

-A ROADMAP.md file is ideal for communicating your project’s future direction to users and contributors.
+A ROADMAP.md file communicates your project’s future direction to users and contributors.
+This helps potential contributors understand where they can have the most impact and gives users confidence that the project is actively maintained.
 Common sections include:

 Example Structure